EndPointCorp/end-point-blog/2013/08/07/buy-one-get-one-promotion-with-spree.html.md

 end
 ```

-We're now ready to process eligible line items.
+We’re now ready to process eligible line items.
 There are several
-cases we'll need to implement to have a working promotion:
+cases we’ll need to implement to have a working promotion:

 - When we find an eligible, paid
  line item:

-        - If an existing corresponding free
-  line item exists, update quantity to match the paid line item.
+  - if an existing corresponding free line item exists, update quantity to match the paid line item.

-          - Else, create corresponding free
-  line item with appropriate quantity.
+  - Else, create corresponding free line item with appropriate quantity.

- - When we find a Buy One Get One
- promotion line item:
+  - When we find a Buy One Get One promotion line item:

-        - If the corresponding paid line
-  item still exists, do nothing.
+  - If the corresponding paid line item still exists, do nothing.
   - Else, destroy the free line item.

 These cases handle the creation, updating, and removal of
 promotional line items.
-Let's translate these cases into a skeleton
+Let’s translate these cases into a skeleton
 of code which can then be implemented incrementally.

 ```ruby